Rahul-BT/Rahul-BT/README.md

 - 👋 Hi, I’m @Rahul-BT
-- I’m interested in Technology, Movies and Anime
+- I’m interested in ASIC, Digital electronics, Data Science and AI
-- I’m currently learning Data Science, AI
+- My hobbies include sports, movies, anime

 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...